Ancient Hawaii: Human migration and arrival

 Priests traveling across Kealakekua Bay for first contact rituals.
 Each helmet is a gourd, with foliage and tapa strip decoration.
 A feather-surrounded akua is in the arms of the priest at the center of the engraving.

-There have been changing views about initial Polynesian discovery and settlement of Hawai'i.
+There have been changing views about initial Polynesian arrival to Hawai'i.
 Radiocarbon dating in Hawai'i initially indicated a possible settlement as early as 124 CE.
 Patrick Vinton Kirch's early books on Hawaiian archeology date the first Polynesian settlements to about 300 CE with more recent suggestions by Kirch of 600 CE.
 Other theories suggest dating as late as 700–800 CE.

 In 2010, researchers announced new findings using revised, high-precision radiocarbon dating based on more reliable samples than were previously used in many dating studies.
-This new data indicates that the period of eastern and northern Polynesian colonization took place much later, in a shorter time frame of two waves: the "earliest in the Society Islands c.
+This new data indicates that the period of eastern and northern Polynesian arrival took place much later, in a shorter time frame of two waves: the "earliest in the Society Islands c.
 1025–1120, four centuries later than previously assumed; then after 70–265 years, dispersal continued in one major pulse to all remaining islands c.
 1190–1290."
-According to this research, settlement of the Hawaiian Islands took place c.
+According to this research, the migration and arrival to the Hawaiian Islands took place c.
 1219–1266.
-This rapid colonization is believed to account for the "remarkable uniformity of East Polynesia culture, biology and language".
+This rapid migration is believed to account for the "remarkable uniformity of East Polynesia culture, biology and language".

-According to Hawaiian mythology, there were other settlers in Hawaiʻi: peoples who were forced back into remote valleys by newer arrivals.
-They claim that stories about menehune, little people who built heiau and fishponds, prove the existence of ancient peoples who settled the islands before the Hawaiians.
+Establishment of permanent communities

+Early people brought along with them clothing, plants (called "canoe plants") and livestock and established settlements along the coasts and larger valleys.
+Upon their arrival, the settlers grew kalo (taro), maiʻa (banana), niu (coconut), ulu (breadfruit), and raised puaʻa (pork), moa (chicken), and ʻīlio (poi dog), although these meats were eaten less often than fruits, vegetables, and seafood.
+Popular condiments included paʻakai (salt), ground kukui nut, limu (seaweed), and ko (sugarcane) which was used as both a sweet and a medicine.
+In addition to the foods they brought, the settlers also acquired ʻuala (sweet potato), which began to be cultivated across Polynesia around the year 1000 or earlier, with the earliest evidence of cultivation in Hawaii around 1300.